FlexPress/component-image-size/README.md

 - Note the dependency $c['objectStorage']  is a SPLObjectStorage

 ## Creating a concreate ImageSize class
-Create a concreate class that implement the AbstractImageSize class and implements the getName(), getHeight() and getWidth() methods.
+Create a concreate class that implements the AbstractImageSize class and implements the getName(), getHeight() and getWidth() methods.

 ```
 class Feature extends AbstractImageSize {